lucidrains/deep-daze/README.md

 The network's interpretation:
 <img src="./samples/psychedelic_hot_dog.png" width="256px"></img>

 ### New: Create a story
 The regular mode for texts only allows 77 tokens.
 If you want to visualize a full story/paragraph/song/poem, set `create_story` to `True`.
+Given the poem below:

-Given the poem “Stopping by Woods On a Snowy Evening” by Robert Frost - "Whose woods these are I think I know.
+> Stopping by Woods On a Snowy Evening” by Robert Frost - "Whose woods these are I think I know.
 His house is in the village though; He will not see me stopping here To watch his woods fill up with snow.
 My little horse must think it queer To stop without a farmhouse near Between the woods and frozen lake The darkest evening of the year.
 He gives his harness bells a shake To ask if there is some mistake.
 The only other sound’s the sweep Of easy wind and downy flake.
 The woods are lovely, dark and deep, But I have promises to keep, And miles to go before I sleep, And miles to go before I sleep.".

 We get:

 https://user-images.githubusercontent.com/19983153/109539633-d671ef80-7ac1-11eb-8d8c-380332d7c868.mp4

 ### Python